-What Are Grounds For Deprivation Of British Nationality?
+What are the Grounds for Deprivation of British Nationality?

 A decision to deprive a person of British citizenship on the grounds it is conducive to the public good (conducive grounds) can only be made by the Home Secretary (or in their absence, another Secretary of State) and it is for them to determine personally whether a person’s actions are such that it is in the public interest that they are no longer a British citizen.
 In such cases, the power is used sparingly and complies with the UN Convention on the Reduction of Statelessness.

-Deprivation of citizenship on the grounds of fraud is for those who obtained their citizenship fraudulently and so were never entitled to it in the first place.
-An individual in the UK who has been deprived of their British citizenship no longer has any UK immigration status, and they might be granted permission to stay, or steps can be taken by the Home Office UKVI to remove them from the UK.
+Deprivation of citizenship on the grounds of fraud applies to those who obtained citizenship fraudulently and were never entitled to it in the first place.
+An individual in the UK who has been deprived of their British citizenship no longer has any UK immigration status, and they might be granted permission to stay, or the Home Office UKVI might take steps to remove them from the UK.
 If they are overseas, they cannot re-enter the UK using a British passport.

 The Status Review Unit in UKVI considers cases where deprivation is being considered on the grounds of fraud.
 Decisions to deprive on the basis of fraud must be approved at the Grade 7 level.
 However, if the case involves national security issues, the UKVI caseworker must refer it to the Special Cases Unit.

-Can I Appeal Against Decision To Deprive British Citizenship?
+Can I Appeal Against a Decision To Deprive British Citizenship?

 Under Section 40A(1) of the British Nationality Act 1981, you can appeal against a decision of the Home Office to deprive you of your British nationality.
 In BA (deprivation of British citizenship: appeals) [2018] UKUT 00085 (IAC), the Upper Tribunal held, amongst other things, as follows: